 While the highest number of TikTok users fall within a decidedly younger age range than many other popular social platforms, the overarching audience is not without variety.
 Users are still spread across a wide range of age, location, and gender boundaries, with each individual user having their own preference for what type of video content they are most interested in seeing.
 As for determining what content to show which users and when?
 That’s where the TikTok algorithm comes into play.

-What is TikTok’s Algorithm?
+What is the TikTok Algorithm?

-The TikTok algorithm in 2021 determines what shows up in your “For You” feed.
+The TikTok algorithm determines what shows up in your “For You” feed.
 The TikTok formula, based on our research, indicates that the videos a user will see in their “For You” feed will change over time based on their viewing preferences and habits.

 This is how TikTok defines the “For You” page algorithm: